As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 However, it will take several weeks for any student entering this school to get into the system.

-But to simplify these processes, below are a list of routines that need to be on the first day in school.
+But to simplify these processes, below are a list of routines to establish in the first day in school.

 For Elementary Grades